 Music, dance, sports, shows, rallies and a parade are held against a backdrop of mountains, forests and rivers.

 Grab your cowboy hat – this is the home of a rockin’ rodeo and rustic northern character.
 Use Saint-Quentin as your home base for nearby adventure.

 The third-largest Western festival in Canada and the only event that hosts a professional western rodeo in the Maritimes.

 Atlantic Canada's maple capital!
-Discover the highest point of the Maritimes, Mount Carleton, and travel down the Restigouche River.
+Discover the highest point of the Maritimes, Mount Carleton, and enjoy the great Festival Western.

 Itinerary linking Saint-Quentin’s 18 heritage sites, to be toured on foot, by car or by bicycle (brochures and rental bikes available at the Old Train Station Tourist Centre).